 The Cricut Slice tool is yet another great feature of Design Space.
-When you’re bored of doing the same plain types of design again and again, it’s time to master the Slice tool.
+When you’re bored of doing the same plain old types of design again and again, it’s time to master the slice tool.
 It opens up a whole new world of Cricut craft projects and gives wonderful results.
-You’ll see this below in a simple beginners guide on how to use the Design Space Slice tool.
+You’ll see this below in this simple beginner’s guide on how to use the Design Space slice tool.

 Cricut Project Using The Slice Tool

 We recently had a new baby and named her Meadow.
 For this project I’m going to make a design with her name which will be pressed with heat transfer vinyl onto a blank baby onesie.

 The slice tool cuts one design element out of another.
 It can either cut one shape from another shape, cut overlapping shapes from one another, or it can cut text from a shape.
 In the project below, I’m going to cut text out of a heart shape.

 Let’s get started!

 The font I am using for this project is Watermelon Script from dafont.com.

 I typed my desired text and decreased my letter spacing from 1.2 to -0.9 so that each letter linked together nicely.

 READ: How To Install Fonts In Cricut Design Space

 Once I was happy with the letter spacing I welded the letters together to make my word into one image.
 Welding permanently connects all the design elements into a single image.
 In my design, the text is all linked together into one piece after clicking weld.
 Make sure you are completely happy when you weld something, as you cannot un-weld it again later!